 Ready to taste the foods of Bhutan?

-Now that you’ve gone on a tour of the best foods of Bhutan as detailed by Anthony Bourdain, it’s time to try them out for yourself!
-Let Myths and Mountains help you find the perfect Bhutan travel destination.
+Now that you’ve gone touring of the best foods of Bhutan as detailed by Anthony Bourdain, it’s time to try them out for yourself!
+Let Myths and Mountains help you find the perfect Bhutan touring travel destination.